 JAZ Improv Coffees

 When we create a JAZ coffee, we might roast it 2 or 3 times depending on demand, and then we go on to new and exciting coffee ideas.
-The JAZ Improv coffees are intended to be like plein air or sand paintings - 1 ups - and when they are gone they are gone.
+The JAZ Improv coffees are intended to be like plein air or sand paintings - 1 ups - and when they are gone, they are gone.
+However, some of these creations got such a great response from our customers we made them permanent additions.
+Some are only produced seasonally, like Waikiki Sunrise.

-Some of these concepts have become so popular we have made them permanent additions, like the Panda, Black Forest, Mexico Mocha and the Marrakesh Espress(o).
-While we have traditionally offered these labors of love for the ridiculous price of $5 because we just like to share our creativity, recent cost increases on mundane things like the coffee bags, labels and tin ties, have gone up 60% or more.
-So unless we are running a featured sale, JAZ coffees will now typically be offered at $6.
+While we have traditionally offered these labors of love for the low price of $5 because we just like to share our creativity, recent cost increases on mundane things like the coffee bags, labels and tin ties, have gone up 60% or more.
+So unless we are running a featured sale, JAZ coffees will now typically be offered at $7.

 Latest Blog Post